 As I mentioned to my family clients, time is short, and some moves do require more than this week to pull off — so I’m restricting myself to year end tax strategies which you can realistically do something with before the end of the year.

-And, again–these are focused on what will apply to your Daytona Beach business.
+And, again–these are focused on what will apply to your Central Florida business.
 If you didn’t get that list for a personal/family return, let me know, and we’ll shoot it over to you.

 1) Buy Supplies in Advance (to increase expenses and offset income)